GAA-UAM/GB-CNN/README.md

 # GradientBoostedCNNs

-Gradient Boosted - Convolutional Neural Networks
+A Gradient Boosting Approach for Training Convolutional and Deep Neural Networks

-GB-CNN is the python library for working with Gradient Boosted - Convolutional Neural Networks and Deep Gradient Boosted Neural Networks.
+GB-CNN is the python library for working with Gradient Boosted - Convolutional Neural Networks (GB-CNN) and Gradient Boosted Deep Neural Networks (GB-DNN).

 # Dependencies